yannloosli/karmyc/docs/README.md

 - **State Management**: Store each area's state and synchronize it
 - **History**: Undo and redo changes
 - **Events**: Communication between areas via an event system
-- **Notifications**: Display feedback to users with a notification system
 - **Plugins**: Extend functionality with the plugin system
 - **Performance Monitoring**: Track and optimize application performance